Tana Lin

-Tana Lin (born September 15, 1966) is a Taiwanese-American lawyer who is a United States district judge of the United States District Court for the Western District of Washington.
+Tana Lin (born 1966) is a Taiwanese-American lawyer who is a United States district judge of the United States District Court for the Western District of Washington.
 She is the first Taiwanese American woman to serve on the district court.

 Early life and education

 Lin was born in Taipei to a Taiwanese American family and moved to the United States as a child.
 She lived in Lawrence, Kansas, while her father was a graduate student at the University of Kansas before the family eventually settled in Chicago.
-She received her Bachelor of Arts with distinction from Cornell University in 1988 and her Juris Doctor from the New York University School of Law in 1991.
+She graduated from Cornell University with a Bachelor of Arts with distinction in 1988 and earned her Juris Doctor from the New York University School of Law in 1991.

 Career

 Lin began her legal career as a staff attorney at the Public Defender Service for the District of Columbia from 1991 to 1995.
 From 1995 to 1999, she was an attorney with the United States Department of Justice Employment Litigation Section.
 From 1999 to 2001, she was a senior trial attorney at the United States Equal Employment Opportunity Commission's Chicago district office.
 From 2001 to 2004, she was the litigation coordinator at the Michigan Poverty Law Program.
 From 2004 to 2021, she was with Keller Rohrback, first as an associate from 2004 to 2007, as a partner from 2008 to 2019, and as of counsel from 2020 to 2021.

 Lin served on the board of directors for the American Civil Liberties Union (ACLU) of Washington from 2016 to 2021 and as the board's president 2019 to 2021.